 · to create anonymised statistical data

 If you choose not to have your Personal Information used to support Venn Healthcare’s customer relationship programmes (especially direct-marketing or market-research), we will respect your choice.
 Venn Healthcare does not now (and does not intend to in the future) sell, rent or otherwise market your Personal Information to third parties, other than as anonymised statistical data.
-You may opt out of receiving marketing emails at any time by selecting the ‘unsubscribe’ link at the top of the emails or by contacting our Customer Services with your request.
+You may opt out of receiving marketing emails at any time by selecting the ‘unsubscribe’ link at the bottom of the emails or by contacting our Customer Services with your request.
 However, we must still send you notices about changes to the Venn Healthcare Terms and Conditions and other important matters concerning the operation of your account.

 Why this policy exists

 · Complies with data protection law and follow good practice

 · Protects the rights of staff, customers and partners